myeong/web-portfolio/README.md

 If you're using a Windows machine, Ansible is not available -- you need to install required packages inside your Vagrant machine (once it's up).
 For the software packages required, see `vm/basic/playbook.yml`.

+Also, after you install everything, you need to know how to use Drupal to configure the website properly.

 ## Local Environment Set-up

 1. Clone this repo to your computer.